daniel-hain/biblio_lux_2022/README.md

 * Identify core knowledge bases, research areas, topics, and trends.
 * Highlight the positioning of the department within this dynamics.

-## In formation on methods, techniquers & workflow
+## Information on methods, techniquers & workflow

 * Description of the applied workflow
    * [Slide Deck](